Skip to main content

 Volunteer Description: Volunteers will visit the Utah State Hospital weekly to play with the children.
 During the Summer term, Circle K helps with the pancake breakfast during the Freedom Festival Balloon Fest and Spanish Fork Kiwanis with their concession stand.

-Volunteer Commitment: During the Fall and Winter semesters, we meet in front of the Wilk Jamba Juice every Saturday at 9:30 AM to carpool to the Utah State Hospital and play with children.
+Volunteer Commitment: During Fall and Winter semesters, volunteers meet in front of the Wilk Jamba Juice every Saturday at 9:30 AM to carpool to the Utah State Hospital and play with children.
 It is recommended that volunteers wear athletic clothing since they will be running around.
-We will return to BYU by 12:00 PM.
+Volunteers will return to BYU by 12:00 PM.

 Send a copy of the following to circlek@byu.edu in order to volunteer: